Iridar/WOTCFOXCOMLitePsiOverhaul/WOTCFOXCOMLitePsiOverhaul/ReadMe.txt

 Any soldier above rookie can undergo training in the Psi Lab.
 Doing so will insert psionic abilities in their tree and grant them access to the Psi Amp slot.

-Psionic abilities can be unlocked via soldier's regular promotions or by spending Ability Points.
+Psionic abilities can be unlocked via soldier's regular promotions or by spending Ability Points. event listener for localized ability row

-Psi PCS is added.
-Event listener allows unlocking psi abilities via CPS. optional Gift
+Event listener allows unlocking psi abilities via CPS. set ability point costs via listener

+optional Gift

 MCM Support
 add config to randomize the free squaddie ability

-event listener for localized ability row
-[Psionics X2TechTemplate]
-DisplayName="Psionics"

-set ability point costs via listener
+Psi PCS is added.

 TESTS:
-Test if psionic training can be interrupted safely
+Test if psionic training can be interrupted safely ability point costs psi offense stat not showing?

 Add PsiOverhaulv3 and PEXM as incompatible

 Highlander IsPsiOperative

 CPS is required
+Highlander is required